opentensor/developer-docs/docs/chain-rel-notes.md

 The commit reveal feature is available only at the below testchain URL and the specified branches:

 - **Testchain URL**: `wss://test.finney.opentensor.ai:443/`.
-- **Subtensor repo**: Make sure to checkout the tag `1.1.1 pre-release` on the Subtensor repo `https://github.com/opentensor/subtensor`.
+- **Subtensor repo**: Make sure to checkout the tag `1.1.1-pre-release` on the Subtensor repo `https://github.com/opentensor/subtensor`.
 - **Bittensor repo and branch**:
     1. Make sure you switch to `release/7.0.1` branch on the Bittensor repo `https://github.com/opentensor/bittensor`
     2. Install by running the below command: